cittadhammo/doc-test/writing.md

 layout: page
 ---

+# Writings

-# Boddhisatva at the Buddha's Time
+## Boddhisatva at the Buddha's Time

-View at th Center from Ajahn Amaro
+- View at th Center from Ajahn Amaro

-question of why nobody asked the Buddha how to become a Boddhisatta?
+- question of why nobody asked the Buddha how to become a Boddhisatta?

-Bhikkhu Boddhikl
+- Bhikkhu Boddhikl
-Bhikkhu Analayo the boddhistva Ideal
+- Bhikkhu Analayo the boddhistva Ideal
-Bhante Sujato White Bones Red Rot Black Snake
+- Bhante Sujato White Bones Red Rot Black Snake

-1) The Buddha achive Liberation trought the effort and inetention of this life only
+1. The Buddha achive Liberation trought the effort and inetention of this life only
-2) Why would you risk to postpone your liberation.
+2. Why would you risk to postpone your liberation.
 Opposite of all the advice the Buddha give.
-3) Kamma is not straigthfoward
+3. Kamma is not straigthfoward
-4) Many conter argument for no compassion from the Buddha and wrong View
+4. Many conter argument for no compassion from the Buddha and wrong View
-5) Jataka is late and contradict itself
+5. Jataka is late and contradict itself

-# Practical or Original Vinaya
+## Practical or Original Vinaya

-search for original inteǹion in EBT. use of english, understanding of rules, use of sanghakamma, use of officer, no abbot, consencus, constitution by sanghakamma tradition vs common sens & meaning tradition brings unity tradition is equivalent of quick mind (habit) vinaya paranoid magic thinking analysis of patimokkha
+- search for original inteǹion in EBT. use of english, understanding of rules, use of sanghakamma, use of officer, no abbot, consencus, constitution by sanghakamma
+- tradition vs common sens & meaning
+- tradition brings unity
+- tradition is equivalent of quick mind (habit)
+- vinaya paranoid
+- magic thinking
+- analysis of patimokkha
-WBRRBS
+- WBRRBS
-NP1 ParikkhalaCcola Not to be alloted annocements patimokkha question
+- NP1 ParikkhalaCcola Not to be alloted
+- annocements
+- patimokkha question-

-# SPCG&E
+## SPCG&E

-Prosodic  style with natural inclination example with intro or invitation
+- Prosodic  style with natural inclination
+- example with intro or invitation
-28 Buddha exercice
+- 28 Buddha exercice
-find faults, identify, 10 syl ?
+- find faults, identify, 10 syl ?

-# model of enligthement
+## model of enligthement

-stupa
+- stupa

-# Serenité est le dernier mot
+## Serenité est le dernier mot

-# Analysis in Jhana
+## Analysis in Jhana
-Anupada Sutta
+- Anupada Sutta

-# 3 Charsceristics
+## 3 Charsceristics
-after Jhana ?
+- after Jhana ?
-use of them ?
+- use of them ?

-# Questions
+## Questions

 - Patimokkha in english
 - Sangha kamma in english